SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/qualys-vmdr-source.md

 ### How can I differentiate between data types collected?

 The Qualys VMDR C2C collects all data using JSON as the format.
-It will add an additional key to your data called `LogType` with the values of `vulnerabilityLogs`, `knowledgeBaseLogs` and `assetInventory`.
+It will add an additional key to your data called `LogType` with the values of `vulnerabilityLogs`, `knowledgeBaseLogs`, and `assetInventory`.
 This allows you to easily filter between them in your search queries.